DanielClegg/BBC_Roman_Numerals/README.md

 ## Tests:

-  to run the complete test suit use the following command form the solution root.
+  To run the complete test suit use the following command form the solution root.

   dotnet test Tests/Tests.csproj --verbosity normal